Ivo-Balbaert/The_Way_to_Jai/0_Preface.md

 Code will be shown in a grey background.
 ```

-We'll use _italics_ for folder names, module names, other packages, and so on.
+We'll use _italics_ for folder names, module names, other packages, and also for the output of running programs.

-We'll use **bold** for new keywords and directives.
+We'll use **bold** for important concepts, new keywords and directives.

 Sometimes comparisons will be made with other programming languages, to better engage experienced developers, but these will be outside the main text.